Filter your search by location, disease type, phase and status.

 During the study, participants will:

-- Have some laboratory tests, such as blood tests.
-These tests help doctors check for any new side effects, such as symptoms or health changes that might happen after receiving the study medicine.
+• neurological exams which help doctors look for any new side effects, such as symptoms or health changes that might happen after receiving the study drug.